jptmoore/annocoda/README.md

 ## Introduction

-Annocoda is a web service that uses [IIIF](https://iiif.io/) standards to provide image search capabilities.
+Annocoda is a web app that uses [IIIF](https://iiif.io/) standards to provide image search capabilities.

 More explicitly it uses the [IIIF Content Search 2.0 API](https://iiif.io/api/search/2.0/) to match [web annotations](https://www.w3.org/TR/annotation-model/) with their corresponding images described within a [Presentation API 3.0](https://iiif.io/api/presentation/3.0/) manifest or collection.

-## Demo

-Current builds are deployed [here](https://annocoda.onrender.com/).

 ## Example